smhxx/atom-transpiler-debug-tool/README.md

 }
 ```

 Now you can `npm run debug` from your package's root directory and the debug information will be printed to stdout!
+Alternatively, you can install globally with `npm install -g atom-transpiler-debug-tool` and then invoke `atom-transpiler-debug-tool` from your package directory.

 ## License